The Volokh Conspiracy

 Now if the SG would only stop using Courier font for emergency applications.
 It is ghastly.

-Update: A colleague reminded me that Sauer hired Aaron Roper as a Deputy.
+Update: A colleague reminded me that Sauer hired Aaron Roper as an Assistant SG.
 Aaron clerked for Judge Merrick Garland, and he was a Bristow Fellow.
 I suppose this sentence is accurate:

 To replace departing lawyers, Mr. Sauer hired at least six new frontline attorneys.
 They broadly share the stellar credentials of their predecessors and include former law clerks to Justices Amy Coney Barrett and Brett M. Kavanaugh.